melis-wallet/melis-cm-client/ASSETS-LICENSE.md

 a. use the supplied Licensed Material to build the Application for your own personal use.

-b. use the built Application containing the Licensed Material on the devices you own only for your personal use.
+b. use the built Application containing the Licensed Material on the devices you own.

 You may NOT: